patou01/py_serialPlot/README.md

 # py_serialPlot

-A simple serial plotter written in Python
+A simple serial plotter written in Python, works on Python 2.7.12.

 # Features
 * Takes any number of inputs, all formulated in line "y1 y2 y3 ... yn\n".